-SOCIOLOGY OF MENTAL ILLNESS

-The social history of the mental hospital, theories and epidemiology of mental illness, community-based treatment models, the organization of mental health services, the role of personal position at the control of th sonal social networks and mutual support groups.
+SOCIOLOGY OF MENTAL ILLNESS The social history of the mental hospital, theories and epidemiology of mental illness, community-based treatment models, the organization of mental health services, the role of personal social networks and mutual support groups.

-FAMILY VIOLENCEFamily violence with a focus on child abuse, courtship violence, spouse/partner abuse, and elder abuse.
+555 FAMILY VIOLENCE Family violence with a focus on child abuse, courtship violence, spouse/partner abuse, and elder abuse.
 Theories, methodologies, and strategies to end family violence are explored.

-SOCIOLOGICAL THEORY 560

-An overview and examination of theoretical issues in sociology, through the study of both classical and contemporary theoretical work.
+SOCIOLOGICAL THEORY 4 credits An overview and examination of theoretical issues in sociology, through the study of both classical and contemporary theoretical work.

-PROSEMINAR IN SOCIOLOGY

-Prerequisite: teaching/research assistant in sociology or permission of instructor.
+PROSEMINAR IN SOCIOLOGY Prerequisite: teaching/research assistant in sociology or permission of instructor.
 Introduction to professional aspects of sociology and major areas of study/research in the field.
 Seminar.